 - A list of rules

-When a request is sent, the Traffic Director client on the called service determines whether the request matches a rule.
-If a match is found, the request is allowed or denied.
+When a request or RPC is sent, the Traffic Director client on the called service determines whether there is a rule match.
+If a match is found, the request or RPC is allowed or denied.
 You can define a rule to match on attributes such as the following:

 - The calling service's IP address (or range of addresses)